puglisij/mario/README.txt

 Input JSON
 --------------
 Optional json file.
+NOTE: One json file is expected per IMAGE process.
+If there are multiple images needed for a process
+    (such as when 'package' is defined) than any data needed for these should be listed in the single json file, such as in an array of objects.

 Contains data needed for a pipeline in order for a particular IMAGE to be processed.
 'type' - (optional) the type indicating the pipeline(s) that will process the IMAGE.
 'image' - (optional) a path to the Working Image used in the pipeline.
 Generally opened at the very start.